 Wanuskewin Heritage Park is located along the Opimihaw Creek upstream of the South Saskatchewan River, just outside of Saskatoon.
-This unique site has been used by many peoples over the course of its 6,000 year history.
-The design for the playground at Wanuskewin Heritage Park is inspired by the site itself and the many indigenous nations that have used the site for living, hunting, gathering, and spiritual practice.
+This unique and culturally significant site has been used by many peoples over the course of its 6,000 year history.
+The design for the playground at Wanuskewin Heritage Park is inspired by the site itself and the many Indigenous Nations that have used the site for living, hunting, gathering, and spiritual practice.
 Some of the archaeological discoveries made on this site pre-date the Egyptian pyramids.

 ‘Playground coming to site in Saskatchewan older than the pyramids‘ – The Globe and Mail, September 28, 2018